-All Commissioners and senior agency leaders are in close contact.
-We, along with the Commission’s workforce, are committed to continuing to carry out our important work and fulfilling our statutory obligations as seamlessly as possible during this time.
+All Commissioners and senior agency leaders are in close contact and in constant communication with the Commission’s workforce.
+FERC remains committed to continuing to carry out our important work and fulfilling our statutory obligations as seamlessly as possible during this time.

-Chairman Chatterjee has named Caroline Wozniak as the Commission’s point of contact for all industry inquiries related to impacts of the Novel Coronavirus on their FERC-jurisdictional activities.
+Caroline Wozniak is the Commission’s point of contact for all industry inquiries related to impacts of the Novel Coronavirus on their FERC-jurisdictional activities.

 In consultation with the Commission’s senior staff, Wozniak has formed a team of 14 technical staff representing each of the Commission’s 12 program offices.
 They will work with the appropriate staff at the Commission to promptly and effectively respond to all industry inquiries and to inform the Chairman of industry’s needs during this time.

 Wozniak is Senior Policy Advisor in FERC’s Office of Energy Market Regulation and plays a leadership role in matters involving energy markets, tariffs and rates relating to electric, natural gas and oil pipeline facilities and services.
 Prior to assuming that role, she served as an advisor to former Chairman Norman C. Bay from 2015 to 2016.
 She joined FERC in 2008 as an analyst in the Office of Energy Policy and Innovation.

 Industry stakeholders in need of information may contact the Liaison’s team at PandemicLiaison@ferc.gov.

 News Releases | Media